Awards & Scholarships

 The Tony Rathjen award is designed to encourage students to present their research in a media that is immediately accessible to farmers, as well as to continue his legacy of student participation in the Crop Science Society and the agricultural community.

-- The recipient of the main Tony Rathjen Student Contribution will be decided in December.
+- The recipient of the main Tony Rathjen Student Contribution will be decided in June and announced at the AGM in July.
 The student who prepared the best article that highlights excellent agricultural research combined with innovative thinking will be awarded $500.
 The recipient will present their research at a Crop Science Society meeting.

 Here is more information on the application process and article guidelines, for the Tony Rathjen Student Contribution Award.